ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 ## Adopt or adapt

-In my opinion, in C++ "adapting on any paradigm" means two things: first of all, you can *express your own C++ style* through your mixture of styles, idioms and paradigms.
-Second, you know how to adapt to different "enemies": if you decide not to use certain C++ tools is ok, but you should know how they work or you'll have troubles in the future.
+In my opinion, "adapting on any paradigm" in C++ has two meanings.

+First of all, we *express our own C++ style* by mixing styles, idioms and paradigms.
+We are not tied with any specific paradigm.

+Second, we are ready to adapt to different "enemies".
+We can reject certain idioms and tools, but we should know how they work.
+Otherwise, we'll have troubles in the future when we'll meet them in action.
 This is probably a simple point that holds in any discipline.
-It's just worth reiterating.
+It's just worth reiterating it.
+Don't be like Chuck Norris at the Colosseum (*The Way of the Dragon*)!

+About *adaptability*, Bruce Lee advocated the idea of "being fluid and flexible like water".
+You probably know his famous expression "be water my friend".
+This idea comes from [Taoism](https://en.wikipedia.org/wiki/Taoism):

+> Water is fluid, soft, and yielding.
+But water will wear away rock, which is rigid and cannot yield.
+As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard.
+This is another paradox: what is soft is strong - Lao Tzu

+Adapting in C++ is mandatory.
+We do not have strict and universal guidelines to follow.
+Many times we should just swing and balance many competing tradeoffs.

+Sure, we have very good and wise idioms.
+Thus many times our decisions are seamless, like being in "autopilot mode".
+The more we *practice*, the more fluent we are.

-Some concepts we met have been growing up in the C++ ecosystem for decades but some people do not know them yet.
+Some concepts we have met today have been growing up in the C++ ecosystem for decades.
+Yet some people do not know them.
+Don't join such people.

-Other concepts are more new and debatable, open to balancing compromises and often they imply to use a certain "style".
+Other concepts are more new and debatable, open to balancing compromises and often they imply to commit to a certain "style".
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years but it is a competitor of other styles and ways to handle errors.
+Be open to take in consideration new styles and idioms.
+That's another guideline from Bruce Lee:

+> Research your own experience.
+Absorb what is useful.
+Reject what is useless.
+Add what is specifically your own.

 We are in software.
 We balance competing tradeoffs.